LearnersGuild/guide/Game_Manual/Stats.md

 In order to earn stats from a project, _every member of the team must have completed the project retrospective_.
 Stats can only be calculated and awarded from a project once all retros have been submitted.

-Other stats, like average project completion and quality (both for projects and for players), will change over time as more reviews are submitted.
+Other stats, like average project completion, will change over time as more reviews are submitted.

 #### Example Situations that Impact Stats